December 25, 2025

 The “Order Delivery When Needed” Model

 Someone realizes around sunset that the team won’t be leaving anytime soon, so the ordering scramble begins.
-You’ve got one (already stressed) employee with 17 tabs open, while someone shouts about dietary restrictions.
+You’ve got one (already stressed) employee with 17 tabs open, while everyone tries to have their opinions heard.

 The issues show up quickly:

-• Delivery fees add up faster than anyone admits.
+• Delivery fees add up fast.
 You feel it most in months with big filings or extended deal cycles.

 • Quality swings wildly.
-Some nights you get great meals; other nights, the food looks so suspicious that no one touches it anyway.
+Some nights you get great meals; other nights, the food looks so suspicious that no one touches it.

-• Reimbursements turn into a small auditing project with screenshots, itemized receipts, and questions about who got the extra spring roll.
+• Reimbursements are a hassle.
+They can quickly turn into small auditing projects with screenshots, itemized receipts, and questions about who got the extra spring roll.

 • Billable time gets lost.
 When attorneys say they “spent 20 minutes figuring out dinner,” they also spent 20 minutes not billing.

-It’s not a great look for a professional workplace, especially when there are structured options that avoid this circus.
+It’s not a great look for a professional workplace, especially when there are structured options available.

 The Recurring Catering Approach

 Plenty of firms try to get ahead of the problem by choosing one or two restaurants and placing predictable weekly orders.
-It feels organized at first, until you notice the problems:
+It works at first, until problems start to arise:

 • People get tired of the same dishes.
 Even excellent restaurants can’t survive being the only option every Tuesday for two years.

+All of this can lead to significant food waste, with your bottom line bearing the weight.
 Plus, someone still has to manage it all.
-The approach might work for occasional events, but not for a long-running law firm meal program.
+The approach might work for occasional events, but not for a long-running workplace food program.

 The “Expense It” Free-for-All